aws-samples/sample-sitewise-mqtt-sfc/README.md

 #### **Data model:**

-The Sitewise bulk import file in [sfc/sitewise-bulk-assets.json](./sfc/sitewise-bulk-assets.json) can be used to create the required asset models, asstes and asset-hierarachies. **Follow the steps, described ion the [Sitewise Bulk-Operations Docs](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/running-bulk-operations-import.html)**.
+The Sitewise bulk import file in [sfc/sitewise-bulk-assets.json](./sfc/sitewise-bulk-assets.json) can be used to create the required asset models, asstes and asset-hierarachies. **Follow the steps, described in the [Sitewise Bulk-Operations Docs](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/running-bulk-operations-import.html)**.

 ```json
 {